Philadelphia Medical Malpractice Lawyer

 When we talk about damages in a medical malpractice case, we will focus on three kinds: general, special, and punitive.

 General damages include certain elements that are not always easy to calculate.
-Though these damages are certainly real, it will take a skilled attorney and experts to properly define damages for the following:
+Though these damages are certainly real, it will take a skilled attorney and experts to define damages for the following properly:

 - Loss of future earning capacity if you cannot work or return to the same level of work as you were capable of before the medical mistake.